MagneticParticleImaging/MPIReco.jl/docs/src/index.md

 ```julia
 add MPIReco
 ```
 This will install the packages `MPIReco.jl` and all its dependencies.
+In particular this will install the core dependencies [MPIFiles](https://github.com/MagneticParticleImaging/MPIFiles.jl.git) and [RegularizedLeastSquares](https://github.com/tknopp/RegularizedLeastSquares.jl.git).

 ## License / Terms of Usage